jameshi16/webhooks-branch-protection/README.md

 ### Using a Deploy key

 Generate a SSH key and paste the public key portion in the deploy key setting within the repository of your choice.
-Remember to check the `Write access` checkbox so that the webhook can automatically revert the errornous commits.
+Remember to check the `Write access` checkbox so that the webhook can automatically revert the erroneous commits.

 1. On the server where this script will be run, place the private key in to the `~/.ssh` folder.
 2. Test if you can clone a repository using the normal `git clone` command.